 Ellen Block received her PhD in Anthropology and Social Work from the University of Michigan in 2012.
-She received her BA in Anthropology from University of Notre Dame.
-She is joining us from Brown University in Providence, RI, where she was a Postdoctoral Research Associate at the Population Studies and Training Center.
+She joined us in 2014 from Brown University in Providence, RI, where she was a Postdoctoral Research Associate at the Population Studies and Training Center.

 Her work centers on the intersections of health, kinship and care in sub-Saharan Africa and the United States.
 She is currently working on two projects.
 One examines the experiences of healthcare providers working with COVID-19 patients in the United States.
 This project seeks to understand how COVID-19 is impacting the professional experiences and personal lives of healthcare providers, and the experiences of patients resulting from the uncertainty, risk and rapid changes brought by the pandemic.